singhsimran39/MLFromScratch/README.md

 I have not used any existing libraries available in R.
 All algorithms are fairly basic and have been built from first principles.

+1) NN.R and NNFunctions.R contains source code for K nearest neighbour implementation.
-1) RegressionNN.R contains source code for a Back Prop based Neural Network.
+2) RegressionNN.R contains source code for a Back Prop based Neural Network.
 It uses the Auto dataset to predict mpg values using horsepower, weight, year and origin as predictor variables.